 Different companies have different limits, and some of them aren’t spelled out in the fine print.
 Anecdotally, Chase cardholders have reported being rejected if they’ve opened more than five new credit accounts within a two-year period.

 Other card issuers, like American Express, limit the number of open accounts per customer to four.
 It’s important to find out a card issuer’s limitations before you apply and manage your timing and choices accordingly.

 Does Credit Card Churning Affect Credit?

-Applying for a new card results in a hard inquiry on your credit report.
-Inquiries make up about 10 percent of your total credit rating, so having several show up in a brief time period can decrease your score.
+Applying for new cards results in a hard inquiry on your credit report.
+Inquiries make up about 10 percent of your total credit rating, so having several shows up in a brief time period can decrease your score.